dev10110/ros2-docker-example/README.md

 sudo systemctl daemon-reload && sudo systemctl restart docker
 ```

 Step 2 should configure `/etc/docker/daemon.json` to ensure that it is using the `nvidia` runtime by default.

-This should be the same as adding
+This should be the same as adding the following lines to `/etc/docker/daemon.json`:
 ```
 {
     ...